Schwub/cyueye/doc/source/example.md

 cv2.destroyAllWindows()
 ```

-This code recevies a image from your camera by calling the *video_to_numpy* method, the return value is a numpy array.
+This code receives an image from your camera by calling the *video_to_numpy* method, the return value is a numpy array.
 OpenCV is used to display the image.
 By looping over the *video_to_numpy* method, a videostream is created.
 You can press *q* on your keyboard to close the video window.
 You can find this code an the */example/example.py* file.